 Attorney Cryne is compassionate, listening to her client’s stories and finding ways to help wherever possible.
 She is an immigration specialist who takes the time to stay current with the constant stream of changes in this area of law to best serve her clients.
 She is also fluent in English and Spanish.
-Julia offers free consultations for all immigration cases.

 Julia grew up right here in Omaha, Nebraska, where Carlson & Blakeman is headquartered.
 When not working on a case for a client, she enjoys spending time with her family, traveling to distant places, playing the piano, and horseback riding.
 She is a big fan of music by The Beatles.

 United States District Court, District of Nebraska, 2010

 United States Department of Justice, Executive Office for Immigration Review, 2010

 Awards & Accolades